FinanceNik/SportsDashboard/README.md

 # SportsDashboard
 This dashboard serves as a non-commercial, open-source alternative to a well-known sports application.
+With this dashboard, you can visualize your sports data and do some basic analysis.
+Furthermore, you can use the presented information in order to track your sports progress and set new goals.

 ---
+## Version: 0.1.0
+### Author: Finance Nik
+#### Date: 20.02.2023

+---

 ## Prerequisites
+This section briefly describes the prerequisites for this project.
+You need to have Python3, PIP, necessary libraries and the Strava data export in order to run the dashboard.

 ### Python 3
 You need to have Python 3 installed, preferrably a version >3.6 due to compatability.